 As a major step this year, The Media Consortium is working with Catalist to explore list-building opportunities for our members.
 Catalist houses one of the most comprehensive databases of 250 million voter-aged in the country.
 In 2009, Catalist worked with 15 TMC members and provided free modeling analysis that details demographic overlays that compare audiences not only to other Media Consortium outlets, but to the nation as well.

 While The Media Consortium’s member organizations ostensibly share common political viewpoints, the media channels are diverse, from websites and magazines to television and radio stations.
-To leverage the common political stance, Catalist built a look-alike model predicting each individual’s interest in an affiliation with media outlets that have a progressive viewpoint, such as members of The Media Consortium.
+To leverage common political stances, Catalist built a look-alike model that predicted each individual’s interest in an affiliation with media outlets that have a progressive viewpoint, such as members of The Media Consortium.
 This model was trained by comparing individuals affiliated with two or more Media Consortium members to a random sample of individuals from the voter file, with the aim of finding characteristics that make those affiliated with Media Consortium organizations distinct from the general population.
 Using the results from this modeling, Catalist is also giving TMC members free access to their demographic database throughout 2009 to help MC members target new subscribers and audiences.

 In a September 2009 TMC survey, members overwhelmingly noted they wanted support in individually and collectively building their e-mail and social networking lists.
 Using both the information cultivated by its work with Catalist and new initiatives in the following year, TMC will work with members in 2010 to accomplish that goal.